ConvertAPI/convertapi-cli/README.md

 ### Before you start

 In order to use this CLI utility, you must create your free trial account on https://www.convertapi.com site.
-After the sign-up process, you will get your secret at https://www.convertapi.com/a/secret.
+After the sign-up process, you will get your API Token at https://www.convertapi.com/a/authentication.
-The secret will be used in every CLI utility run.
+The Token will be used in every CLI utility run.

 ### Basic file conversion